A Benchmark Library for Distributed Power System Analysis and Optimization: Graph-based Partitioning and Toolkit Description

+Here, \(\hat{x}_{ij}\), \(\hat{b}_{ij}\), and \(\hat{S}_{ij}\) are normalized versions of line reactance, line charging susceptance, and thermal rating, respectively.
+Missing, zero, or numerically unusable values are replaced by valid fallback values before constructing the weight.
+The unweighted mode is the default for benchmark generation, while the weighted mode is provided for users who want selected electrical line attributes to influence the partition. }

+Although the toolkit supports a weighted Laplacian that incorporates electrical heterogeneity, we treat this option as an auxiliary feature rather than the default mode.
+Weighted formulations can highlight electrically strong corridors, but doing so requires choices about normalization, scaling, and aggregation of heterogeneous parameters---decisions that are not standardized across power system studies.
+Because the purpose of DPLib is to produce baseline multi-region datasets for benchmarking distributed algorithms, we use the unweighted formulation to ensure that all results are comparable, repeatable, and free of case dependent parameter tuning.
+Researchers who wish to emphasize electrical strength rather than topological connectivity may enable the weighted variant, which the toolkit provides for completeness.

-Using these two matrices, we define the graph Laplacian $ L = D - A.$ The Laplacian matrix \( L \) encodes the power network connectivity and topology.
-For a connected graph, \( L \) is symmetric and positive semi-definite, meaning all its eigenvalues are non-negative.
-Importantly, the smallest eigenvalue of \( L \) is always zero, corresponding to the trivial uniform eigenvector.
+Both constructions lead to the degree matrix \(D\) defined by \(D=\mathrm{diag}(A\mathbf{1}),\) and the Laplacian \(L = D - A.\) The Laplacian matrix \(L\) encodes the power network connectivity and topology.
+For a connected graph, \(L\) is symmetric and positive semi-definite, meaning all its eigenvalues are non-negative.
+Importantly, the smallest eigenvalue of \(L\) is always zero, corresponding to the trivial uniform eigenvector.

-To divide the system into \( k \) electrically coherent regions, we use spectral clustering, which leverages the properties of \( L \).
-The first step is to compute the eigenvalues and eigenvectors of \( L \).
-Among these, the \( k \) smallest nonzero eigenvalues are selected.
-Each eigenvalue is associated with an eigenvector that varies smoothly across the graph, meaning that buses that are strongly connected in the physical system will have similar eigenvalues.
-Therefore, these eigenvectors reflect the underlying structure of the network.
+To divide the system into \(k\) regions, DPLib uses spectral clustering, which leverages the properties of \(L\).
+The first step is to compute the eigenvalues and eigenvectors of \(L\).
+Among these, the \(k\) eigenvectors associated with the smallest nonzero eigenvalues are selected and used to form the spectral embedding matrix